softcraft-development/engineering-app/README.md

 ## I'm trying to apply through this thing, wtf!
 You're probably noticing that the form isn't submitting correctly.
 OHNOES!

 Well, that's on purpose.
-There are a few easy fixes that need to take place before you can successfully submit the form.
+There are a few easy fixes that need to implement before you can successfully submit the form.
 Figure them out, and you're on your way to stardom.... kind of.
-Check out the source to get the full picture as to what isn't happening.
+Check out the source to get the full picture as to what isn't working right.
+Play with it locally for fun and profit!

 Afraid of losing your entered text?
-Fear not, if you're on a modern browser we store it in LocalStorage.
+Fear not, brave knight!
+If you're on a modern browser we store it in LocalStorage.
 Don't know what LocalStorage is?
 Well then, what is it you'd say you're doing here, exactly?

 ## Getting started locally
 ```bash